How to use a digital whiteboard in product management

 Did you know?
 If you use Aha!
 Roadmaps, you can gather customer feedback via an ideas portal and pull it straight into a whiteboard.
 (Aha!
 Roadmaps includes Aha!
 Ideas Essentials, Aha!
 Whiteboards Essentials, and Aha!
 Knowledge Essentials to provide a complete product management solution.)

-3. Explore: Brainstorm and refine concepts
+Explore: Brainstorm and refine product concepts with a whiteboard

 Host a live collaboration session with a timer and voting tools.